microsoft/CCF/sphinx/source/operators/start_network.rst

 .. note:: Before creating a new network:

-    - The identity of the initial members of the consortium must be created.
-See :ref:`Member Governance`.
+    - The :ref:`identity of the initial members of the consortium must be created <Member Governance>`.
-    - The constitution should have been agreed by the initial members.
-See :ref:`Constitution`.
+    - The :ref:`constitution should have been agreed by the initial members <Constitution>`.

 Starting the First Node
 -----------------------